NoobAvaneesh/Music-Bot-with-Discord-Player/README.md

 ## Music-Bot-with-Discord-Player
 A free Discord Music bot, made by wolletje01#9999 (NO API KEYS).
 You can copy everything.
-Free for everyone, but you need to have somewhere my discord tag in one of the commands.
+Free to use, for everyone.

 Please join my discord support server: https://discord.gg/5NTcsahFBh